This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Smoking a whole chicken on the pellet grill is easy, and the results are amazing.
 Our recipe is easy to adapt depending on what you have on hand.
 The chicken comes out juicy and tender, with a crispy, caramelized skin.

-If you have leftover chicken, use it to make an enchilada casserole or add it to a green salad.
-You can even use the carcass to make a chicken broth.
+If you have leftover chicken, use it to make an enchilada casserole or use the carcass to make a chicken broth.

 Smoked Whole Chicken